thelaserguy/studio_signal/README.md

 ## Project Description

 This project is a door status signal system.
-It uses an Arduino Nano, 3 LEDs, a touch sensor (or switch/button), and a breadboard.
-Depending on the state of the switch, different LEDs light up to show the door's status.
+It uses an Arduino Nano, 3 LEDs, a momentary switch (push button), and a breadboard or solder.
+When the switch is pressed, it sends a signal to the board, different LEDs light up to show the present status.
+(I'm using red for don't enter, blue for come in quietly, and green for enter freely)

 ## Getting Started